 Long distance friendships can be hard.
 I feel like they force you to realize who your real friends are.
-Sometimes, people you think will be lifelong friends fall off the face of the earth quickly when you no longer life near each other.
-It’s important to nurture those long distance friendships, so today I’m going to share a few tips to help you do that.
+Sometimes, people you think will be lifelong friends fall off the face of the earth quickly when you no longer live near each other.
+It’s important to nurture those long-distance friendships, so today I’m going to share a few tips to help you do that.

 Schedule Phone Dates

 Talking on the phone might sound old-school, but it’s the surest way to have real communication with your friend and know what’s going on in their life.
 I need to get better at this with my long distance friendships.
 Maybe you haven’t tried a phone date with your long distance friend.
 Schedule one for this week and I guarantee you’ll find yourself chatting for hours because you hadn’t even realized how much you missed that real connection!
 You could also trade this in for FaceTime.

 Maybe you and your best friend love Snapchat and your favorite way to connect is sending each other comical snaps each day.
 Or maybe you’re a little more old school and prefer writing each other letters, or sending greeting cards.
 Whatever it is, it can be super fun to find a unique way to stay in touch!

 One of the unfortunate realities that come with long-distance friendships is that you’re not there for their day to day life and might not know everything that’s going on.
 You might not know that they’re super busy at work, and that’s why they haven’t had a chance to text you back.
 Or they might have a sick kid at home, and that’s why they haven’t read the book you were both going to read and discuss.
 Give grace to your long distance friend, and if you’re feeling frustrated by their lack of contact, know there might be something going on that you aren’t aware of.
 They’ll fill you in when they have time!